Demystifying Essential Mutual Fund Terminology

 U.S. Government Funds

-• This Portfolio consists of Treasury Securities
+• This Portfolio comprises Treasury Securities

 Municipal Bond Funds

-• This Portfolio includes of Municipal Securities
+• This Portfolio comprises Municipal Securities.

 Corporate Bond Funds

-• This Portfolio consists of Investment-Grade Corporate Bonds
+• The Portfolio comprises Investment-Grade Corporate Bonds

 High-Yield Funds